almien1/forKathryn/your-notes.md

 Is there some way to choose the code page for the console?
 It does the same thing when running from a DOS prompt.

+### Withdraw

+Effectively same as deposit.
+Don't just reuse the same classes though, as they will probably grow over time to include a lot more code specific to that type of transaction.

 # Next steps:

 - Sort out the mess in BankCommandDeposit::handleInternal